jhartzell42/how-to-programming-shop/src/lede.md

 > it will eventually be integrated into the main repo.
 It is a research
 > project still under active development.
 It is written in Haskell
 > and Idris, and contains, as a component, a custom Prolog interpreter.

+And, of course, the actual Wikipedia lede about Napoleon, which is quite good and which our hypothetical reader shouldn't have skipped over:

+> Napoleon Bonaparte (born Napoleone di Buonaparte; 15 August 1769 – 5 May
+> 1821) was a French military and political leader who rose to prominence
+> during the French Revolution and led several successful campaigns during
+> the Revolutionary Wars.
+He was the de facto leader of the French Republic
+> as First Consul from 1799 to 1804.
+As Napoleon I, he was Emperor of
+> the French from 1804 until 1814 and again in 1815.
+Napoleon dominated
+> European and global affairs for more than a decade while leading France
+> against a series of coalitions in the Napoleonic Wars.
+He won most of
+> these wars and the vast majority of his battles, building a large empire
+> that ruled over continental Europe before its final collapse in 1815.
+He
+> was one of the greatest military commanders in history, and his wars
+> and campaigns are studied in military schools worldwide.
+Napoleon's
+> political and cultural legacy has endured, and he has been one of the
+> most celebrated and controversial leaders in world history.